Diocese of Reno

 Masses on these days are celebrated as solemn votive Masses in her honor.

-Here in our diocese of Reno, we have celebrated this Filipino tradition for the
+Here in the Diocese of Reno, we have celebrated this Filipino tradition for over two decades.
+This year, the celebration will begin on Sunday December 15th at 5:00p.m. at

-celebrated at 5:00p.m at the same parish.
-If you would like to experience Simbang Gabi, I encourage you be an active part of this beautiful celebration.
+Immaculate Conception Catholic Church in Sparks.
+The celebration continues through Monday December 23rd at 6:00p.m.
+If you would like to experience Simbang Gabi, I encourage you to be an active part of this beautiful celebration.

 As we prepare for the celebration of the birth of our Savior Jesus Christ through